Richard Branson: World record attempts

 A 1998 attempt at an around-the-world balloon flight by Branson, Steve Fossett, and Per Lindstrand ends in the Pacific Ocean on 25 December 1998.

-Branson made several world record-breaking attempts after 1985, when in the spirit of the Blue Riband he attempted the fastest Atlantic Ocean crossing by ship.
+Since 1985, Branson has made several world record-breaking attempts.
+In the spirit of the Blue Riband, he attempted the fastest Atlantic Ocean crossing by ship.
 His first attempt in the Virgin Atlantic Challenger led to the boat capsizing in British waters and a rescue by Royal Navy helicopter, which received wide media coverage.
 Some newspapers called for Branson to reimburse the government for the rescue cost.
 In 1986, in his Virgin Atlantic Challenger II, he beat the record by two hours with a sailing expert named Daniel McCarthy.
-A year later his hot air balloon Virgin Atlantic Flyer crossed the Atlantic.
+In 1987, his hot air balloon Virgin Atlantic Flyer crossed the Atlantic.

 In January 1991, Branson crossed the Pacific from Japan to Arctic Canada, 6700 mi, in a balloon of 2600000 cuft.
 This broke the record, with a speed of 145 mph.

 Between 1995 and 1998, Branson, Per Lindstrand, Vladimir Dzhanibekov, Larry Newman and Steve Fossett made attempts to circumnavigate the globe by balloon.
 In late 1998 they made a record-breaking flight from Morocco to Hawaii, but were unable to complete a global flight before Bertrand Piccard and Brian Jones in Breitling Orbiter 3 in March 1999.

 In March 2004, Branson set a record by travelling from Dover to Calais in a Gibbs Aquada in 1 hour, 40 minutes and 6 seconds, the fastest crossing of the English Channel in an amphibious vehicle.
 The previous record of six hours was set by two Frenchmen.
 The hosts of the motoring television programme Top Gear, Jeremy Clarkson, James May and Richard Hammond, attempted to break this record in 2007 with an amphibious vehicle which they had constructed and, while successfully crossing the channel, did not break Branson's record.
-After being intercepted by the Coast Guard and asked what their intentions were, Clarkson remarked "...our intentions are to go across the Channel faster than 'Beardy' Branson!".
-The Coast Guard wished them 'Good luck and Bon Voyage'.

 In September 2008, Branson and his children made an unsuccessful attempt at an eastbound record crossing of the Atlantic Ocean under sail in the 99 ft sloop Virgin Money.
 The boat, also known as Speedboat, is owned by a New York Yacht Club member named Alex Jackson, who was a co-skipper on this passage, with Branson and Mike Sanderson.
 After two days, four hours, winds of force 7 to 9 (strong gale), and seas of 40 ft, a 'monster wave' destroyed the spinnaker, washed a ten-man life raft overboard and severely ripped the mainsail.
 The sloop eventually continued to St. George's, Bermuda.